Dig In Softpots

-Dig In aims to create a network of community-led edible food growing places in partnership with City of York Council.
+Dig In is now over but has successfully created a thriving network of community-led wildlife and food growing gardens in partnership with City of York Council with funding from Reaching Communities- Big Lotterty Fund.

-This exciting new project commenced on 1st November 2011.
-Through Dig In, Yorkshire Wildlife Trust will provide positive outdoor activities for children, young people and families, which will be free and accessible to all.
+This exciting 3 year project started in November 2011 and ran until October 2014.
+Through Dig In, Yorkshire Wildlife Trust provided positive outdoor activities for children, young people, individuals and families.

 - More active and healthy living

-- Improvement to participant's knowledge about food growing and caring for the local environment
+- an improvement to participant's knowledge of food growing and caring for the local environment

-- Develop participant's inter-personal skills such as self-esteem
+- an increase in participant's inter-personal skills and self-esteem

-- Provide participant's with a greater feeling of community pride and belonging.
+- a greater feeling of community pride and belonging in participants

 - Design of community-led food-growing spaces through consultation workshops